Cost Update

 Do I need a permit for roof replacement in Saskatoon?

-In most cases, a simple "shingle-for-shingle" replacement does not require a building permit from the City of Saskatoon.
-However, if you are changing the structural integrity of the roof - like changing from shingles to heavy clay tiles or altering the roofline - you will definitely need to file paperwork at City Hall.
+In most cases, a simple shingle-for-shingle replacement does not require a building permit from the City of Saskatoon.
+However, if you are changing the structural design of the roof or adding new dormers, you will definitely need to submit plans to the building standards department.

 Check the latest roof replacement costs for Saskatoon and other cities on LookupCost.com.